Text Modifiers vs Menu Item Modifiers

 3. Tap Menu and then Item Modifications.

-4. Tap the Add icon to add a new Modifier Group.
+4. Tap the Add to add a new Modifier Group.

 7. Tap a Menu Category at the top and then select which salads you want to offer as side choices.
-For example, tap Salads and then select House and Caesar.
-But we’ll exclude Beet and Seaweed, leaving those as only a la carte options.
+For example, tap Salads and then select Garden and Caesar.
+But we’ll exclude premium salads, leaving those as only a la carte options.

 8. Tap another Menu Category to make additional items available as a side option.
-For example, tap Sides and then tap items (Fries, Onion Rings, Seasoned Fries) to select.
+For example, tap Sides and then tap items to select.
+Tap Save.

 10. Selected Menu Items are now entered as allowable appetizer sides.
 However, by default, they’re offered without an upcharge.
 Some you may want to offer as part of the main without an upcharge (for example, House Salad and Fries).
 Others you may want to offer as a premium side but with an upcharge.
 Tap the items you want to configure an upcharge.